Firobe/midi2keys/README.md

 # midi2keys
-Little soft converting MIDI input to keystrokes (for use in rhythm game)
+Little soft converting MIDI input to keystrokes.
+Can be used for rhythm games.

+You can select the MIDI device you want to use at the start of the program.

+Depends on ALSA and librtmidi.